South of Scotland Football League: Cup competitions

 In 1950, the league's membership had been reduced to just seven clubs.
 To compensate for the lack of fixtures, the League Cup was introduced.
 The final is usually contested by the winners of two mini-leagues, but has also been played as a straight knock-out competition.
 There was no separate League Cup competition between 1962–1968 and 1973–1975.
 Instead the trophy was awarded to the runner-up in the League.

 The Southern Counties Cup, also known as the Challenge Cup, is the league's main knockout competition.
 It has been played for since 1891, and the first winners were the 5th Kirkcudbrightshire Rifle Volunteers.

-Newton Stewart, St Cuthbert Wanderers, Threave Rovers, and Wigtown & Bladnoch are full members of the Scottish Football Association therefore enter the Scottish Cup, as do the winners of the league.
+Creetown, Dalbeattie Star, Newton Stewart, St Cuthbert Wanderers, and Wigtown & Bladnoch are full members of the Scottish Football Association therefore enter the Scottish Cup, as do the winners of the league.